 ***Prize money for these classes donated by Steven and Rochelle Anderson in memory of Alice Anderson

 Prize money: $6, $5, $4

-- Ontario Lumberjacks – an arrangement in a sap bucket.
+- Kitchen Kaper – an arrangement using a kitchen container.
 Accessories accepted

-- The Prairies – A creative arrangement featuring wheat.
+- A 175th Birthday Candle – A creative arrangement using a lantern or candle.
 Accessories accepted

 - Tea Time – An arrangement made in a tea cup.
 Accessories accepted